influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepositoryRef.md

 withConfigMap(configMap)
 ```

-The name of the config map.
-Defaults to "artifact-repositories".
+"The name of the config map.
+Defaults to \"artifact-repositories\"."

 ### fn withKey